These super-simple, delicious, egg-free jam squares or bars whip up in 20 minutes from everyday pantry ingredients, with your choice of jam!

 Here are some notes on the ingredients used in this recipe.
 Refer to the recipe card for details.

-Butter adds flavor, softness, and moisture and sometimes aids in the leavening of baked goods.
+- Room Temperature Butter adds flavor, softness, moisture, and flavor to this super easy delicious jam slice.
 I use New Zealand butter in my recipes, which has approximately 82% butterfat and can be very yellow (similar to European or Irish butter).
-Butter cannot be substituted with butter or margarine spreads, but it can be substituted with baking margarine.
+Butter can be substituted with baking margarine.

 - To bring butter to room temperature quickly, cut the butter into cubes and zap it in the microwave at 20% power in 10-second intervals.
 Or place the cubes in a bowl over warm water (such as with a double boiler) over low heat for 1 minute!